Istionia/featherpause/FeatherPause/BATTLEPLAN.md

 ### Prompt 7: Camera and Photo Capture

 ```
-For the FeatherPause app, implement the camera functionality for bird photo capture.
+For the FeatherPause app, implement the camera functionality for bird photo capture using our custom FeatherPause components.
 This will be used in the Identify screen to take photos for AI identification.

 Requirements:
-1. Create a Camera component using Expo Camera:
+1. Create a Camera component using Expo Camera with FeatherPause UI:
    - Implement permission handling for camera access
-   - Create camera preview with proper styling
+   - Create camera preview with proper styling using Gluestack Box components
-   - Add capture button and shutter animation
+   - Add capture button using FeatherButton with custom camera variant
-   - Implement flash toggling (on/off/auto)
+   - Implement flash toggling using FeatherIconButton with flash icons
-   - Add front/back camera switching
+   - Add front/back camera switching using FeatherIconButton

-2. Build camera controls UI:
+2. Build camera controls UI using FeatherPause components:
-   - Exposure adjustment
+   - Exposure adjustment with FeatherIconButton controls
-   - Focus controls (tap to focus)
+   - Focus controls (tap to focus) with visual feedback using Box overlays
-   - Zoom level adjustment
+   - Zoom level adjustment with custom slider using Gluestack components
-   - Grid overlay toggle
+   - Grid overlay toggle using FeatherIconButton

 3. Implement photo capture logic:
    - Capture high-quality images for processing